malwarebo/memcachex/README.md

    ```

 2. Usage
-After building the project, you can run the cachella executable:
+After building the project, you can run the memcachex executable:

 ```bash
 ./memcachex